 The WIAA began sponsoring a tournament in girls gymnastics in 1971.
 Green Bay Preble won the first championship with Green Bay East finishing runner-up.

 Eau Claire Memorial hosted the first two State Meets.
 The meet moved to Green Bay for one year after which Waukesha South was the site until it was moved to Wisconsin Rapids Lincoln High School in 1982.
 During the COVID-19 pandemic in 2021, the State Meet was held at two locations.
 The Division 1 championships were conducted in Wisconsin Rapids, and the Division 2 championships were held in La Crosse.

 There was only one class of competition from 1971 to 1977, but the program was divided into A and B divisions in 1978 and remains that way at this time, although classes were renamed divisions effective in 1991.

 Whitefish Bay has won the most team titles with 11, and it should also be noted that Whitefish Bay has an additional two titles that came with a cooperative arrangement with Shorewood.
 The Blue Dukes won four straight titles from 2016-19.
 The Franklin/Muskego/Oak Creek/Whitnall Co-op had a string of four titles from 2011-14 and from 2016-19 to give the co-op eight titles.
 It's noteworthy that a variant of the co-op, Franklin/Muskego, added a team championship in 2022.
 Waukesha West/North/South has won the third-most team titles with seven, and Mount Horeb and River Falls are next on the list with six.
-Brookfield Central and De Pere have won five State championships.
-De Pere's five titles came consecutively (1986-90), Nicolet and Southwestern/Cuba City have won four State titles.
+Brookfield Central, De Pere and Nicolet have won five State championships.
+De Pere's five titles came consecutively (1986-90), Southwestern/Cuba City has won four State titles.

 Besides De Pere, Franklin/Muskego/Oak Creek/Whitnall and Whitefish Bay, the only teams to win three consecutive championships are Nicolet (1980-82), Waukesha West/North/South (1999-2001 & 2006-08), River Falls (2002-04) and Whitefish Bay (2016-18).